jbangdev/k8s-cli-java/README.md

 * resources

 ## Adding as a kubectl plugin

-NOTE: due to a bug in jbang 0.15 this does not work right now but will soon.

 The executable needs to be the path.
 From the root of the project run: `export PATH=$PATH:$PWD`